 Chloe is very mellow, loving and sweet, and while she would love a home to herself she wouldn't mind being in a home with other dogs either.
 She is somewhat submissive, though not fearful with other dogs.
 As you can imagine given her story, Chloe could use some training as it appears she hasn't had any.
 Chloe also seems to be very fond of men.
 She is spayed and current on her vaccinations as well as house trained.
 She it not food or toy aggressive with other dogs her size, or puppies slightly smaller than her.
 She has not been tested yet with tiny dogs, cats or farm animals.
 If you would like information on meeting or adopting Chloe, call Patti at 801-735-7637.
 Her adoption fee is $100.
 Given all she has been through, Chloe is a great dog with a lot of love to share.

-Many hands came together from multiple groups in order to save this wonderful dog and this is only one recent example of animal welfare organizations working together for the benefit of animals in need.
-If you would like to learn more about how you can help dogs (and cats) like Bella, contact Because Animals Matter at 435.773.5209 or visit BAM’s Facebook page and take a look around the website.
+Many hands came together from multiple organizations in order to save this wonderful dog.
+Your donations help dogs like Chloe get a new lease on life.
+Please consider donating or even being a foster parent for a needy pet.
+If you would like to learn more about how you can help dogs (and cats) like Chloe, contact Because Animals Matter at 435.773.5209, take a look around the site, or visit BAM’s Facebook page.